A Non-Football Fan’s Guide to Watching Soccer in Mexico

 - There are multiple locations at which to collect your tickets.

 At both stadiums I’ve been to, the public transport links are excellent.
 You can literally step right off the bus or light rail and you’re outside the gates.
 However, you should make sure to leave in good time so you don’t miss the start of the game.

 If you plan on attending a game at Estadio Jalisco, you can simply hop on the Macrobús line 1 (in the direction of Mirador), which will cost you MXN$7, and get off at the stop called Monumental.
 Or just do as we did and follow everyone wearing an Atlas shirt.

 As for Estadio Azteca, I live approximately 20 minutes away by car and we left 50 minutes in advance of the start time (in Uber).
 There was a ton of traffic and we arrived with just enough time to get through the security, gates and have a quick bathroom break.
 In hindsight, perfectly timed.
 On the day, panic inducing.
-If you prefer public transport, take the blue line of the lorazepam online order all the way down to Tasqueña (the last stop) and from there, head towards the Tren Ligero (Light Rail).
+If you prefer public transport, take the blue line of the metro all the way down to Tasqueña (the last stop) and from there, head towards the Tren Ligero (Light Rail).
 Get on and stay on until the stop called, handily, Estadio Azteca.
 From there, you’re right across the road from the stadium.
 For the metro and tren ligero, you’ll need a rechargeable travel card and the journey will cost you MXN$5 (metro) + MXN$3 (tren ligero).